-Suspect in Mollie Tibbetts' Death Is Illegal Immigrant
+Suspect in Mollie Tibbetts' Death Is Undocumented Immigrant

 Police confirmed Tuesday they found the 20-year-old University of Iowa student’s body after a five-week search.
 Tibbetts went missing on July 18 after going for a jog near Brooklyn, Iowa.

-A suspect is in custody.
+Cristhian Rivera, age 24, has been charged with first degree murder in the case.
 Police confirmed during a press conference Tuesday that he is an immigrant who is in the country illegally.

+“We have confirmed with Homeland Security Investigations that he is and illegal alien and has been in this area for 4 to 7 years,” Rick Rahn, special agent with the Iowa Division of Criminal Investigation, said at the press conference.
+“We first approached Mr. Rivera yesterday… There was no fight or struggle of any kind.”

+According to a charging documents, Rivera told investigators that he ran next to Tibbetts until she threatened to call the police and tried to run away.
+Rivera said he chased her and blacked out.
+He said he came to, realized that he had killed her and put her body in the trunk of his car, according to the documents.
+Rivera’s bail was set at $1 million.

 The discovery of her body wraps up a highly publicized investigation.
 Authorities were tight lipped throughout the search, offering few details about possible leads.
 Iowa police had up to 40 investigators working on the case with the reward for her safe return reaching up to $300,000.